bollu/bollu.github.io/README.txt

 - go down a second (up a sixth)
 - go down a fourth (up a fifth)
 - Add embelleshing notes.
 - Add the candence, where we terminate.
+At the cadence, we break out of the pattern.
+  IF the right hand goes down a step, and in the middle of the measure, go up a fourth.
+  The the bass goes down a step, and then another step.
+This ensures that we get an interval of a fifth (?)

 #### At the fifth below